joostiphone/MacOS-USB-Installer/README.md

 Your USB should now appear as ‘USB’ in Finder.

-3. Open the Terminal app and write down the following
+3. Open the 'Terminal' app and write down the following

 sudo /Applications/Install\ macOS\ Big\ Sur.app/Contents/Resources/createinstallmedia --volume /Volumes/USB --nointeraction --downloadassets